 Then I started to freak out.
 This is what I do when something turns up missing.
 I freak out.
 A lot.
 (I’m working on it.)
 What happened to my wreath?
 FedEx said they delivered it.
 Did they deliver to the wrong house?
 Should I start knocking on my neighbors’ doors?
 I don’t even know most of my neighbors, though!
 What if it was stolen off of my porch?
 Who do I call about that?
 Do I call FedEx or do I call Amazon?
 What should I do?
 Where is my wreath?
 Freak, freak, freak.

 I decided that calling FedEx should be my first course of action, so I went back to my computer and started looking up the number.
 Here is where I found out that we live in such a remote area (okay, so I knew that part) that the FedEx drivers actually come in from three hours away every day.
 Wow.
 It took me a while to even find the number, and just as I was about to dial, my oldest daughter came into my office holding a package that could only be my wreath.

 “Mommy, did you just say a prayer about finding this?”

 I was in shock.
 Because, yes.
 Yes I had just said a prayer about being able to find the wreath (and to be able to stop with the freaking out—it’s just a wreath).
-And then in walked Bria.
+And then in walked my daughter.

 Talk about a prayer answered at warp speed.